Multiple Choice Bible Quiz about Moses the Lawgiver

 What is the most important thing that Moses did?

-a.
+b.
 Moses led the Hebrews out of Egyptian slavery.

-b.
+c.
 He built a giant boat called the Ark.

 -

-Moses murdered someone.
-Whom did he kill?
+Whom did Moses kill?

-a.
+b.
 He killed an Egyptian taskmaster.

-He killed an Egyptian taskmaster who was beating a Hebrew slave.
+The taskmaster was beating a Hebrew slave.

-He married Zipporah, one of Reuel's daughters.
+After a short time, he married Zipporah, one of Reuel's daughters.

 -